ZhaoQixian/EatWellthy/README.md

    - Push to the repository to update it for others.

 2. **Undo Changes** (if needed):
-   - Right-click on the modified file in GitHub Desktop and select “Discard Changes” to undo any uncommitted modifications.
+   - Right-click on the modified file in GitHub Desktop and select "Discard Changes" to undo any uncommitted modifications.

 ---